houseabsolute/actions-rust-cross/README.md

 ### Setting Environment Variables

-You can simply set an `env` key in the workflow step that uses this action, for example:
+By default, `cross` passes most rust-related environment variables through when it runs `cargo` in a Docker image.
+This means you can simply set an `env` key in the workflow step that uses this action.

 ```
 - name: Run build command